Clonazepam Level (Blood)

 This test measures the amount of clonazepam in your blood.

-Clonazepam is a drug used to treat seizures.
+Clonazepam is a medicine used to treat seizures.
 It's often prescribed to adults and children who suffer from partial seizures and spasms.
-It may also be used to treat panic attacks.
+It may also be used to treat panic attacks, insomnia and generalized anxiety.
+It is a type of medicine called a benzodiazepine.

 Why do I need this test?